Engineering teams are getting results with Swarmia. But every team is different. Will it work for you? Here are some real objections we've heard.

 In Swarmia, teams create working agreements around how they want to work.
 Here are some examples:

-But building new habits does not happen automatically.
-People often need to be reminded of new ways of working, and doing this constantly as a leader is an unthankful job.
+But building new habits doesn't happen automatically.
+People often need to be reminded of new ways of working, and doing this constantly as a leader is an thankless job.
 Our Slack bot carefully nudges teams to respect their agreements and take action to stay on track.
 It may mean closing those stale pull requests, prioritizing a project lagging behind schedule due to unplanned work, or unblocking a person working alone on a complex problem.

 Sure, when your organization is already dealing with a lot of complexity, starting with a new tool doesn't sound like a brilliant idea.
 Your focus is on delivering on those business objectives, scaling the team, and keeping the organization running.